buildpacks/spec/buildpack.md

 Layers marked `launch = false`, `build = false`, and `cache = false` behave like temporary directories, available only to the authoring buildpack, that exist for the duration of a single build.

+### Stack Layers

+All changes made by a stack buildpack in the extend phase will be included in a single layer produced as output from the buildpack, which MUST be mounted into the `/run-layers` directory of the export container.
+Any changes performed by the stack buildpack to the build image MUST persist through execution of userspace buildpacks, but MUST NOT be exported as a layer.

+The stack buildpack's layer MAY be enriched by providing [Stack Layer Content Metadata](#stack-layer-content-metadata-toml) in a `<layers>/stack-layer.toml` file.
+The `<layers>/stack-layer.toml` MAY define globs of files to be excluded from the image when it is _exported_.
+Any excluded path MAY also be marked as _cached_, so that those excluded paths are recovered before the build or extend phase.
+The term _exported_ is defined as:

+* *Exported for build-time build*: A given path is excluded at userspace buildpack build-time, and recovered the next time the build image is extended with the stackpack.
+* *Exported for build-time run*: A given path is excluded from the final image, and restored the next time the run image is extended with the stackpack (either rebase or rebuild).
+* *Exported for rebase run*: A given path is excluded from the rebased image, and recovered the next time the run image is extended with the stackpack (either rebase or rebuild).

 ## App Interface

 | Output                 | Description